-Breast cancer, also know as carcinoma of the breast, starts when a single cell in the tissue of that breast starts to divide and grow in an abnormal way.
+Breast cancer, also known as carcinoma of the breast, starts when a single cell in the tissue of that breast starts to divide and grow in an abnormal way.
 There are different types of breast cancer and it is important that an accurate diagnosis is made so that the most appropriate treatment can be planned.

 This is an early form of breast cancer where the malignant cells are only found within the milk ducts and have not developed the ability to spread into either the breast tissue or other parts of the body.
-As it does not spread it is sometimes described as pre-cancerous, intraductal or non invasive carcinoma.
-It does not usually present any visible or palpable symptoms so is most commonly diagnosed during routine mammography.
+As it does not spread it is sometimes described as pre-cancerous, intraductal or non- invasive carcinoma.
+It does not usually present any visible or palpable symptoms and is most commonly diagnosed during routine mammography.